jhancock532/Three-JS-Music-Visualiser/README.md

   return average / MAX_SOUND_VALUE;
 }
 ```
 At this stage we have implemented all the basics of our Three JS scene.
-To check whether your code looks like mine, check the your code against the code in this CodePen example.
-View the project in action [here](https://codepen.io/jhancock532/full/qKNWxV) and the code [here](https://codepen.io/jhancock532/pen/qKNWxV).
-We should now have a functional music visualiser.
+View the current project in action [here](https://codepen.io/jhancock532/full/qKNWxV) and the final code [here](https://codepen.io/jhancock532/pen/qKNWxV).
+(Legally) download or convert a WAV of your favourite royalty free tune, and try it out with your music visualiser.